 Diabetic Retinopathy Screening Programme

 If you are a person with diabetes and are over 12 years old you will have the opportunity to have your eyes checked (screened) each year.
 As part of the national screening programme a free annual invitation for eye screening will be sent to you.
+In some cases, depending on results, you may be recalled biennially if you have had 2 consecutive clear screenings.

 Even if your eyes are examined by your local optometrist or GP you will still be sent an invitation to have your eyes screened.